mist-devel/mist-binaries/cores/appleIIe/README.md

 - Mockingboard model A (two AY-3-8913 chips for six audio channels) in slot 4

 On the "Apple II/e" boot screen open the OSD with F12 and choose a nibblelized disk.
 It will boot the disk automatically.
 Use dsk2nib to convert AppleII disk images to .nib images.
-The disk emulation is read only.

 If you press reset (the right button on the MiST) you'll enter Applesoft with the ] prompt.
 From here you have some limited commands.
 See: http://www.landsnail.com/a2ref.htm.